Colon Cancer Genetic TestingSkip to the navigation

 The most common genetic changes related to colon cancer are familial adenomatous polyposis (FAP) and hereditary nonpolyposis colorectal cancer (HNPCC).
 In these conditions, screening often starts even sooner than age 40.

 Familial adenomatous polyposis (FAP)

-FAP develops because of a changed gene that causes hundreds or thousands of polyps to grow in the colon.
+FAP develops because of a changed gene that can cause hundreds of polyps to grow in the colon.
 The number of polyps increases with age.
 If one of your parents has FAP, you have a 50% chance of having the changed gene and the disease.

-Everyone who has FAP will get colorectal cancer if they are not treated.
+Almost everyone who has FAP will get colorectal cancer if they are not treated.
 They can develop polyps in their 20s and 30s, or even earlier.
-People who have FAP need to have their colons removed to prevent colon cancer.
+People who have FAP usually need to have their colons removed to prevent colon cancer.